pusheco/pushe-android-studio-sample/README.md

-# Android Studio Sample for Pushe.co
+# Pushe for Android native

 Simple implementation of [Pushe](http://pushe.co) SDK using Android studio and Java.